neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 Not all sensory stimuli are the same.
 Stimuli have lots of different ***features***.
 In the case of cricket song, we will consider two features: the *syllable period* (SP) and the loudness (amplitude).
 Both of these features can vary across a wide range.
 Different species generate song with distinct **SP**.
 For example, different individuals may sing with different amplitude.
 Amplitude can also vary with environmental features such as distance from the source.

 ***Sensory filtering*** results from the stimulus *specificity* of sensors.
 Sensors only respond to specific types of physical energy in the world (light, sound, odor) - we refer to these as *modalities*.
 Then within each modality, different sensors respond best to specific features of a stimulus (frequency of sound, wavelength of light).
-Stimulus feature themselves can then vary along a continuum.
-Sensors are even specific to a range of feature values (500 nanometer light, 200 Hz sound) within a given stimulus modality or category.
+Stimulus features themselves can then vary along a continuum.
+Sensors are often specific to just a small range of feature values (500 nanometer light, 200 Hz sound) within a given stimulus modality or category.

 ***Without sensory filtering, there would be no specificity in behavioral responses to stimuli.***